protonx-tf-06-projects/lora-experiment-1/README.md

 This project is a part of TF06 Course from ProtonX.
 We use LoRA techique to improve training Large Language Model (Vietnamese and English Dataset).

+We use [Bloomz-1b1](https://huggingface.co/bigscience/bloomz-1b1) to fine tuning on English - Vietnamese datasets.

 ***Give us a star if this repo helpful to you.***

 Slide about LoRA Explain (by Nguyen Bui Ngoc Han):